-This time of year – the shifting from late fall into the arms of winter – can feel a bit bleak in many parts of the world, and no matter where you are geographically located, holiday time isn’t always cheery and bright even though the marketing people might want us to think otherwise.
+Certain times of year – like the shifting from late fall into the arms of winter – can feel a bit bleak in many parts of the world, and no matter where you are geographically located, holiday time isn’t always cheery and bright even though the marketing people might want us to think otherwise.
 Salzberg writes, “Although love is often depicted as starry-eyed and sweet, love for the self is made of tougher stuff.
 It’s not a sappy form of denial.
 You still might feel rage, desire, and shame like everyone else in the world, but you can learn to hold these emotions in a context of wisdom.”
 Read that again: You can still feel rage.
 Desire.
 Even shame.
 And still show yourself fierce love.

 Not that doing so is easy – human emotion and feeling, while constantly in flux, can feel permanent to someone who’s dealing with depression or anxiety, no matter what the root cause of such a condition might be.
 The darkness of winter can be especially challenging to navigate.
 If you’ve spent a lifetime hating yourself, it’s not so easy to say, “okay, now I will love thyself.”
 It takes courage, grit, and support from other humans.
 But it can be done.
 Even in the winter.

 No matter what troubles have befallen you or what difficulties you have caused yourself or others, with love for yourself you can change, grow, make amends, and learn.
 Real love is not about letting yourself off the hook.
 Real love does not encourage you to ignore your problems or deny your mistakes and imperfections.
-You see them clearly and still opt to love.
+You see them clearly and still opt to love. -Sharon Salzberg

 Even you who are so hard on yourself all the time can learn to practice self compassion.
 Even you who grew up in a family that didn’t show you what real love looks like can build the capacity to see it more clearly and embody it moving forward.
 Even you who feel locked in a cloud of self-loathing can start to scrape the grime off the windshield and one day even let a tiny ray of light pierce through — the sun is waiting whenever you are ready to feel it on your skin.